 University of California Santa Barbara, B.A.
 (2010)

-Amy N. Schiller is a family law attorney at Schiller DuCanto & Fleck LLP.
+Amy Schiller is a family law attorney at Schiller DuCanto & Fleck LLP.
 Amy recognizes the importance of communication and providing individualized attention to her clients, especially when they are unfamiliar with the litigation or settlement process.
 Amy's strong communication skills and sound reasoning provide needed clarity for her clients during one of the most difficult times of their lives.
 Family law clients from many different circumstances stand to benefit from her level-headedness and diverse educational and professional experiences.

-Ms. Schiller earned her Juris Doctor from DePaul University College of Law.
+Amy earned her Juris Doctor from DePaul University College of Law.
 She focused her studies in business and tax-related courses, and as a result, earned a Certificate in Business Law.
 Amy was selected as a Summer Scholar, Fellow, and Student Advisory Board member of DePaul's Child and Family Law Center, where she was able to develop her knowledge of family law inside and outside the classroom.
-Amy's passion for sports and interest in sports law led to her becoming the Editor-in-Chief of DePaul Law School's Journal of Sports Law and Contemporary Problems
+Amy's passion for sports and interest in sports law led to her becoming the Editor-in-Chief of DePaul Law School's Journal of Sports Law and Contemporary Problems.

 - Leading Lawyers - Emerging Lawyer (2018-2019)